-FLTV 477 Senior Thesis (2) : Film or television projects created by advanced students that showcase the creative, technical, and / or business skills learned.
+FLTV 477 Senior Thesis (1-12) : Film or television projects created by advanced students that showcase the creative, technical, and / or business skills learned.
 Proposals must be pitched to a faculty review panel for approval.
 A specific project may extend across more than one academic quarter.
 Completed projects should serve to help launch students in their chosen career.
-This course is repeatable up to 6 units.
+Four units minimum required to fulfill core degree requirement; up to an additional 8 units may contribute towards the elective requirements for the degree.
+This course is repeatable up to 12 units.